There’s indeed no shortage of fascinating places to visit in Japan

 Japan is a magnificently diverse and photogenic destination filled with engineering marvels, mouthwatering dishes and natural wonders that enchant and inspire visitors.
-A heady blend of the otherworldly, ethereal, modern and ancient, there’s indeed no shortage of fascinating and impressive places to visit in Japan.
+A heady blend of the otherworldly, ethereal, modern and ancient.
 Whether you’re an adventure junkie, urban explorer or history enthusiast, there’s something special and mesmerizing waiting for you in Japan.

 Headed to the “Land of the Rising Sun”, but don’t know where to go in Japan?
 Wondering what to do in Japan on your trip?
 From dazzling winter wonderlands to surreal Instagram-worthy ancient cities, we’ve listed down some of the best and most beautiful places to visit in Japan!

 “Vibrant” and “animated” are truly the best words to describe the capital of Japan.
 Crazily and madly in love with its anime culture, this metropolis is buzzing endlessly with movement and colors, from cosplayers with their giggles and clacking feet to zooming cars and subway trains.
 Surprisingly, though, the city has quite a few treats for weary travelers, like insightful museums, world-class historic sites, serene temples and laid-back parks with cherry trees in spring.
 Home to more than 200 Michelin-starred restaurants, the city is also one of the best places to visit in Japan for foodies, with its eclectic and thriving culinary scene.